The journal does not charge for submission, processing or publication of an article..

 Sending a revised manuscript

 If the manuscript is submitted online, the contributors’ form and copyright transfer form has to be submitted in original with the signatures of all the contributors within two weeks from submission.
-Hard copies of the images, for articles submitted online, should be sent to the journal office at the time of submission of a revised manuscript.

 Journal does not provide any free printed reprints.
 Reprints can be purchased at the time of submitting the proofs